-A car accident happens fast and is unexpected.
-It is easy to forget what to do when you find yourself in a car accident.
+A car accident is unexpected and happens fast.
+The chaos of the moment makes it easy to forget what to do when you find yourself in a car accident.
 This list of 10 things to do if involved in a car accident will help you remember what to do should you find yourself in this situation.
+One of the leading causes of an unsuccessful case is not having enough information.
 Feel free to print this out and keep it in your car.

 8. Report the Accident to your Insurance Company

 As soon as possible, report the accident to your insurance company.

 Get medical attention promptly, even if you think your injuries are minor.
 Often, injuries are not painful until hours after an accident.
 Also, you may have internal injuries you are not immediately aware of.
 Depending on your assessment of your injuries, seek an ambulance to a hospital, get a ride to an emergency room or urgent care or see your primary care doctor.

 Seek advice from an attorney.
 An attorney can be much more effective in assisting you if he/she gets involved with your case early.
 By all means, talk to an attorney before talking to a representative of the other driver’s insurance company.
 They will only try to get information from you that they can later use against you.